Things I Wish I Knew Before My Wedding

 DIY Elements Require A Lot Of Set-Up And Tear-Down Time

-If, for any reason, you are providing your own centerpieces for your dinner tables, make sure you built-in plenty of time for setting these up.
+If, for any reason, you are providing your own centerpieces for your dinner tables, make sure you build in plenty of time for setting them up.

-It’s better to err on the side of too much time for the job rather than not enough.
+It’s better to err on the side of too much time for the job rather than insufficient.

 Even if you need to hire help for the set-up and tear down or ask one of your bridesmaids or groomsmen to pitch in (and get them involved early on), the chances are that you have never done a project on this scale and don’t understand what could go wrong when time is not on your side.